Wissemamr/Machine_learning/README.md

 ### 1. Data preprocessing :
 - Data wrangling
-- Exploratory data analysis
+- Exploratory data analysis on covid dataset
 - Visualisation

 ### 2. Linear regression :
-- Gradient descent implementation to optimize the loss function
+- Gradient descent implementation to optimize the loss function from scratch.
-- The normal equation to find the best parameters that minimize the loss function
+- The normal equation implementation to find the best parameters that minimize the loss function.

 ### 3. Support vector machine :